DSC-Capstone/2024-25/lessons/01/index.md

 # Lesson 1 – Servers I: Accessing DSMLP
 {:.no_toc}

 All lectures will be delivered as readings that you complete on your own time.
-Post questions with the lesson [here](https://edstem.org/us/courses/48541/discussion/3558693).
+Post questions on Piazza under the tag MA1.

-Make sure to read this article before moving on to [Methodology Assignment 1](../../../assignments/methodology/01).
+Make sure to read this article before moving on to [Methodology Assignment 1](../../../assignments/methodology/01)

 {: .red }
-Make sure to also complete the [Welcome Survey](https://docs.google.com/forms/d/e/1FAIpQLSdZpdbeqKjmeAlUo5wQJLC2XF2E7xVbIrIHJjt4-lvmuP8F6g/viewform) and submit it with Methodology Assignment 1!
+Make sure to also complete the [Welcome Survey](https://forms.gle/cWiaAe8BaPjso27n9) and submit it with Methodology Assignment 1!

 ---